amadio/geant/examples/physics/cmsToyGV/README.md

 Input files should be obtained from [the Geant installation page](http://geant.cern.ch/content/installation#toc-special-physics-lists-files-to-download-EkG2k3g1), except for cms2018.gdml, which will be downloaded automatically.

-To run the GeantV example (while in the build directory after compiling, described below):
+The files needed to run the example are copied automatically in the installation folder bin/examples/cmsToyGV

-   cp <geantv-source>/examples/physics/cmsToyVM/geantv_particleGun.json .
+To run the GeantV example (while in the install directory after compiling, described below):

-   bin/cmsToyGV  geantv_particleGun.json
+   cmsToyGV  geantv_particleGun.json

 The input file locations and number of threads are configurable in the json input file.